YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Make sure you can start and run VistA after recompiling the modules.

-**Multiple YottaDB/GT.M Versions**
+**Multiple YottaDB Versions**

-YottaDB/GT.M object files are specific to each release of YottaDB/GT.M – so r1.10 cannot use object files generated by r1.00, for example.
-Although the database format is more stable, a database file can only be concurrently open only by processes of one YottaDB/GT.M.
-The same source code, however, can be used by an unlimited number of YottaDB/GT.M releases.
-Also, even within a single YottaDB/GT.M release, the same source code can be used by processes running in M mode and UTF-8 mode – but the object files are different.
-The directory tree structure implemented in the simple environment allows only processes of only one YottaDB/GT.M release operating in only one mode to use a set of YottaDB/GT.M source modules.
+YottaDB object files are specific to each release of YottaDB – so r1.20 cannot use object files generated by r1.10, for example.
+Although the database format is more stable, a database file can only be concurrently open only by processes of one YottaDB.
+The same source code, however, can be used by an unlimited number of YottaDB releases.
+Also, even within a single YottaDB release, the same source code can be used by processes running in M mode and UTF-8 mode – but the object files are different.
+The directory tree structure implemented in the simple environment allows only processes of only one YottaDB release operating in only one mode to use a set of YottaDB source modules.

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ tree -d VistA/